 In addition to the courses listed, at designated points in their programs of study students are required to complete with a passing grade a seminar course.

-- Students must complete the sophomore seminar the quarter in which they finish the diploma course requirements. - Students must complete the junior seminar the quarter in which they finish the Associate's Degree requirements to graduate from an Associate's Degree program. - Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a STEP placement exam or by successful completion of Foundation Courses.
+Students must complete the junior seminar the quarter in which they finish the Associate's Degree requirements to graduate from an Associate's Degree program.